IITD-data-systems/ws-2024/README.md

 * Main ideas: functional programming model; separate control and data plane;
 locality optimizations, re-execute lost/backup tasks, deterministic/idempotent
 tasks.

-* Lab: Write a fault tolerant computation from scratch
+Lab: Write a fault tolerant computation from scratch

 ### Day 2: Dataflow systems for batch processing
-* *Keynote address: TBA*
+Keynote address by [Prof. Sanjam Garg](https://people.eecs.berkeley.edu/~sanjamg/), UC Berkeley titled *"Your research career"*.
+  > Abstract: In this talk, I will share my experiences and the lessons I have learned.
+I hope that they will help you in your research career.
+  >
+  > Bio: Prof. Sanjam Garg is an Associate Professor at the University of California, Berkeley.
+His research interests are in cryptography and its applications to security and privacy.
+He obtained his Ph.D. from the University of California, Los Angeles in 2013 and his undergraduate degree from the IIT, Delhi in 2008.
+  Prof. Garg is the recipient of various honors such as the ACM Doctoral Dissertation Award, the Sloan Research Fellowship and the IIT Delhi Graduates of the Last Decade Award.
+Prof. Garg's research has been recognized with a test of time award at FOCS 2023, and best paper awards at EUROCRYPT 2013, CRYPTO 2017 and EUROCRYPT 2018.

+Lectures:
   * Spark's Resilient distributed dataset (RDD) abstraction: write-once for consistent replication, coarse-grained transformations to reduce lineage, lineage-based re-execution of lost/backup tasks;
   * Abstractions beyond MapReduce, lazy execution, stage planning, narrow and wide-dependencies, query optimizations.

-* Lab: Hands-on exercises with Spark.
+Lab: Hands-on exercises with Spark.

 ### Day 3: Dataflow systems for stream processing
+Lecture:
 * Semantics of stream processing: unbounded streams, event time vs processing time, hopping/sliding/session windows, watermarks;
 * Streaming query optimizations and continuous operator model of Flink for